All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Ozempic Raise Testosterone?

-Ozempic does not directly stimulate testosterone production.
-However, by promoting weight loss and reducing visceral fat, it can indirectly raise testosterone levels.
+Ozempic doesn't directly stimulate testosterone production.
+But by promoting weight loss and reducing visceral fat, it can indirectly raise testosterone levels.
 A 2024 study published in Diabetes, Obesity and Metabolism tracked 148 men with type 2 diabetes and low testosterone who were treated with semaglutide for 52 weeks.
 The average total testosterone increase was 112 ng/dL (from a baseline of 264 ng/dL to 376 ng/dL).
 Men who lost more than 10% of their body weight saw the greatest testosterone recovery, with an average increase of 156 ng/dL.

 This testosterone recovery is meaningful.
 A total testosterone level below 300 ng/dL is generally considered low.
 Many men who start Ozempic with borderline-low testosterone find their levels rise above the deficiency threshold after sustained weight loss, potentially avoiding the need for testosterone replacement therapy.